Evidence-Based Small Group Literacy Instruction: Measuring Progress and Growth

 Although I have shared my decoding and comprehension signs before, I recently converted the cards to hand-held size for students to use and utilize during guided reading sessions.
 Justprint on cardstock, laminate, and bind together.
 I hope it will help you in your classroom this year!

-Download these decoding strategy boards from my site.
+Download these decoding strategy resources below.
 Beanie babies not included.

-You can download my comprehension strategy posters here.
-The tangible items come from Tanny McGregor's Comprehension Connections.
+The tangible items on my comprehension strategy posters come from Tanny McGregor's Comprehension Connections.

 You can find my next post right here on Top Teaching on September 26 (every other Monday).
 I hope to hear from you before then!